sdc-china/IDA-doc/_posts/2020-01-08-operation.md

 order: 10
 ---

-# How to troubleshoot IDA Application
+# How to operate and maintain IDA Application
 ***
 ### Check the liberty log
 There are three primary log files for a server.You can find logs in /wlp/output/your ida server/logs directory.